 Figure 7.
-Metabolic model of rhamnolipids production in P. aeruginosa.
-A) During aerobic growth, cells rely on the TCA cycle to generate energy molecules such as NADH and invest in biomass.
-B) When cells reach a certain density and nitrogen becomes limited, rhamnolipids production is turned on by quorum sensing and this step consumes NADH.
-Enzymes that facilitate cell growth at this condition are synthesized and some proteins are recycled with fMet as a degradation signal.
-At the same time, TCA cycle is slowed down by redox stress.
-For the strains that could produce rhamnolipids, the membrane redox stress is partially released and therefore the flux between succinate and fumarate is less reduced (*), resulting in higher fumarate level than in rhamnolipids nonproducer. red dots: metabolites whose levels are lower in rhamnolipids producers; green dots: metabolites whose levels are higher in rhamnolipids producers.
+Metabolic model of rhamnolipid production in P. aeruginosa.
+A) During aerobic growth, cells rely on the TCA cycle to invest in biomass.
+If the cell could release accumulated oxidative stress, growth rate can be maintained high.
+The membrane redox stress is partially released and therefore the flux between succinate (red dot) and fumarate (green dot) is less reduced, resulting in higher fumarate level than in rhamnolipid non-producer.
+When cells reach certain density and nitrogen becomes limited, rhamnolipid production is turned on by quorum sensing.
+(B) If TCA cycle is significantly slowed down by redox stress, quorum sensing fails to be activated and rhamnolipids is not produced..
+C) When rhamnolipids producing cells are competed with cheators, the producers do not lose the completion due to the metabolic constrains, which imposes a selection for the cooperative secretion. red dots: metabolites whose levels are lower in rhamnolipid producers; green dots: metabolites whose levels are higher in rhamnolipid producers.